 - Open Rate—This is the rate of emails or text messages that were opened compared to how many were sent.
-High open rates are associated with well written subject lines and well timed messages.
-It’s important to note that even the best content ever is worthless if it’s not opened.
-Try sending messages at different times of the day, different days of the week; and test different subject lines to see what works best.
+High open rates are associated with well-written subject lines and well-timed messages.
+It’s important to note that even the best content ever can be worthless if it goes unopened.
+Try sending messages at different times of the day, different days of the week, and test different subject lines to see what works best.

 - Bounce Rate—This is the rate of emails or text messages that didn’t go through compared with how many were sent.
 High bounce rates are often associated with bad lists.
 As you send more emails and text messages, your bounce rate will go down as your lists get cleaned up.
 Send regularly and consistently to keep nice clean lists.

 - Opt-out Rate—This the rate of recipients that unsubscribed by clicking “unsubscribe” in the email or replying “stop” to a text message.
 This will be your most important indicator of how your recipients feel about the communication you send.
 If recipients are unhappy with your text and email marketing campaigns, they will likely opt-out.
 While each campaign is different, I like to keep my opt-out rate less than 1-2%.
 There are certain cases when your email campaigns will likely go above this threshold, such as welcome messages or other text and email messages where the recipients have not previously received communication, so make sure to compare each campaign with other similar campaigns.
 If your opt-out rate goes above 2%, take a look at the message content as well as the frequency to see if you can identify what is causing the high opt-out rate.
 If your opt-out rate is low or non-existent, feel free to keep sending!